 Analytical testing is an all-inclusive term that covers techniques and test methods used to determine the physical characteristics, microbial levels and chemical composition of a specimen.
-Because so many of the tests and types of equipment used in analytical testing are highly complex and specific, the field can seem impossible to understand to the uninitiated.
-Yet in reality, the science behind all of its applications is proven.
+Because so many of the tests and types of equipment used in analytical laboratories are highly complex and specific, the field can seem impossible to understand, however, the science behind all of its applications is proven.

-In the food industry, human lives — as well as companies’ brand reputation and capital — depend on the safe production and delivery of high-quality products.
-If your industry is anywhere on the food-providing supply chain, you must have adequate testing services to ensure your food is safe.
+In the food industry, human lives — as well as companies’ brand reputation and capital — depend on the production and delivery of high-quality safe food products.
+Companies in all aspects of the supply chain are providing food into general commerce, must have adequate testing services to ensure the food is safe for consumption.

-Whether you oversee a farm, manage a human or animal food processor or provide food storage or distribution, you can’t afford to send along food products that are contaminated with bacterial pathogens is vital in many ways.
+Whether you oversee a farm or growing operation, manage a human or animal food processing facility or provide food storage or distribution, producing safe food products that are not contaminated with bacterial pathogens is vital in many ways.
 Unsafe food products are detrimental in many aspects and could even lead to recall, withdraw and long-lasting damage to brand reputation.
-Professional and trustworthy food test laboratories like Log10 is a staple of doing business in a responsible fashion in the food industry and producing a safe and quality product.
-Our team of skilled professionals is uniquely qualified to provide both the technical expertise and client-oriented service to help detect, eliminate and prevent pathogens from food, feed and environments.
+Professional and trustworthy food test laboratories, such as Log10, help companies continue with a reputation of producing safe and quality products.
+Our team of skilled professionals provide both technical expertise and individualized client-oriented services to help detect, eliminate and prevent pathogens from food, feed and environments.

 The Role of Food Testing Laboratories in the Food Industry

-From accurately identifying microbes in a food product to nutritional labeling and regulations for critical points in companies’ processes and documentation, it is imperative that food testing laboratories deliver both the highest-quality technical talent and the most advanced testing equipment and accredited test methods.
+From accurately identifying microbes in a food product to chemical analysis and labeling regulations, it is imperative that food test laboratories utilize both the highest-quality technical talent and accredited testing methods.

 Food companies need delivery of highly reliable results in the quickest turnaround times possible in order to continue uninterrupted production.
-Utilizing a lab like Log10 allows companies to be virtually unimpeded by events such as government-mandated recall situations due to microbial contamination.
+Utilizing a lab like Log10 allows companies to be virtually unimpeded by events that could disrupt seamless production such as notifications of microbial contamination.

-Of course, today’s food manufacturers leverage internal quality management systems to their benefit, ensuring quality products reach the consumer.
-Ensuring food safety that meets all standards and regulations referred to in the Food Safety Modernization Act (FSMA), a company’s own Hazard Analysis and Critical Control Point (HACCP) Plan, as well as additional measures for companies that export food products to the European Union, often requires timely independent testing conducted by food safety specialists like the professionals at Log10.
+Most current food manufacturers leverage internal quality management systems to ensure quality products reach the consumer.
+Ensuring food safety that meets all standards and regulations referred to in the Food Safety Modernization Act (FSMA), a company’s own Hazard Analysis and Critical Control Point (HACCP) Plan, as well as additional measures for companies that export food products to the European Union, often requires timely testing and guidance conducted by food safety experts like the professionals at Log10.

-Analytical testing — often made up of microbial analysis and food chemistry testing — serves an integral role in the ongoing success of food companies, from farms and food manufacturers to processors and distributors.
+Analytical testing at Log10 includes microbial analysis and food chemistry testing, serving an integral role in the ongoing success of many food companies including farms and food manufacturers to processors and distributors.
 By consistently performing food and environmental testing services, and timely notifications of reported findings, Log10 helps to protect companies and consumers from food consumption with any of the following forms of hazards:

-Contamination testing laboratories can detect common chemical properties of food such as pH, percent (%) moisture and water activity.
+Food testing laboratories can detect common chemical properties of food such as pH, percent (%) moisture and water activity.
 Toxins or additives and antibiotics used in raw material production and processing are also included in this category.

 Unwanted physical objects that can result in consumer injury, such as shards of plastics, glass, metals, or wood that can enter food products during processing, packaging and distribution are referred to as physical hazards.
 Most companies included in the food production supply chain have an internal hazard analysis program to ensure no physical hazards are present.

 Analytical Testing Services

-To make sure that companies are able to meet food quality and safety standards are met, Log10 offers the following analytical services:
+To make sure that companies are able to meet food quality and safety standards, Log10 offers the following analytical services:

-Chemistry analysis determines the chemical composition of food products including pH, coloring additives, preservatives and other trace elements.
+Chemical analysis determines the chemical composition of food products including pH, percent (%) moisture, water activity, fat and protein content, etc.

-Microbiology testing determines whether microorganisms are contaminating food products or processing procedures.
-It should be noted that microbiology is the primary science behind Log10 laboratory, specializing in probiotic and pathogen detection, isolation and enumeration — making it the top choice for microbiological testing in the U.S. Our experts use the best biofilm testing methods available, supported by a state-of-the-art biological level II (BSL2) pathogen testing laboratory that follows the Association of Official Analytical Chemists (AOAC) test methods.
-We regularly screen for some of the most hazardous foodborne pathogens, including Campylobacter, E. coli, Listeria, Salmonella, Staphylococcus and Yersinia — to name but a few.
+Microbial testing investigates microorganisms that could be contaminating food products or processing equipment or environments.
+It should be noted that microbiology is the primary science behind Log10 laboratory, specializing in probiotic and pathogen detection, isolation and enumeration — making it the top choice for microbiological testing in the U.S. Our food scientists use the most current accredited and validated testing methods available in a biological level II (BSL2) testing laboratory, following the Association of Official Analytical Chemists (AOAC) test methods.
+We regularly screen for some of the most hazardous foodborne pathogens, including but not limited to E. coli, Listeria, Salmonella, Staphylococcus and Clostridium.

-In addition to nutritional analysis of food, often other properties such as appearance, color, odor and flavor are often tested to ensure a safe and quality food product will be experienced by the consumer.
+In addition to nutritional analysis of food, often other properties such as appearance, color, odor and flavor are tested to ensure a quality food product will be experienced by the consumer.
 Sensory analysis such as these, are often included and evaluated during shelf life research studies by Log10 food scientists.
-At the conclusion of the study, those results are profiled in a professional report for complete product integrity and traceability by the food processor, packager or distributor.
+At the conclusion of the study, those results are profiled in a professional report for the client to illustrate complete product integrity for the duration of the shelf life of the food product.

-While the standards regarding acceptable levels of preservatives and chemicals in pet foods and food products intended for human consumption can differ somewhat, the FDA does require that commercial pet foods fully list their ingredients by order of weight predominance.
+The standards regarding acceptable levels of microbes, chemicals and ingredients in pet foods and food products intended for human consumption can differ slightly, but the FDA does require that even in commercial pet foods, ingredients must be listed by order of weight predominance.
 In addition, pet foods are required to be nutritionally balanced in order to maintain the health of the pet.

 The current trend for pet owners is to be incredibly informed of nutritional information provided on the food label.
 Pet food companies looking to remain competitive find it important to provided quality information on the food label.
 As a resulting trend, many pet owners are purchasing higher-quality foods for their pets.

-The growing demand for improved pet food means that, through lab testing for food products, pet food companies can better market their safe and quality products to a nutritionally educated public.
+The growing demand for improved quality pet food means that, through lab testing for food products, pet food companies are able to more effectively market their safe and quality products to a nutritionally educated public.

 Log10 — The Food Industry’s Preferred Food Testing Lab In Oklahoma

-Since 2013, when Dr. Siobhan Reilly founded Log10 with the goal of applying her vast knowledge of food microbiology and probiotics to helping create safer food products, our research team and laboratory continue to provide quality testing services and customized research reporting to clients in all aspects of food production and processing.
-As an ISO 17025 accredited testing facility with a biological level II (BSL 2) pathogen laboratory, we offer comprehensive food manufacturing laboratory testing, research and consulting services designed to efficiently detect and remediate any issues — including pathogen and bacteria contamination — in human and animal food production facilities, packaging, distribution and storage facilities across the nation.
+In 2013, Dr. Siobhan Reilly founded Log10 with the goal of applying her vast knowledge of food microbiology and probiotics to helping create safer food products.
+Log10 food scientists and research team continue to provide quality testing services and customized research studies to clients in all aspects of food production and processing.
+As an ISO 17025 accredited testing facility with a biological level II (BSL 2) laboratory, we offer comprehensive environmental and food manufacturing laboratory testing, research and consulting services designed to efficiently detect and remediate any issues — including pathogen contamination — in human and animal food production facilities, packaging, distribution and storage facilities across the nation.

-In addition, we regularly provide on-site HACCP training accredited by the International HACCP Alliance and customized for individual food products and processes and tailored for your specific company.
-Our expert training on regulatory compliance extends from Good Manufacturing Practices (GMPs), Good Laboratory Practices (GLPs), to Preventive Controls for Animal Food and Human Food (PCQI).
+In addition, we regularly provide on-site HACCP training accredited by the International HACCP Alliance and customized for individual food products and processes, tailored for your specific company.
+Our expert training on regulatory compliance extends from Good Manufacturing Practices (GMPs), FSMA Preparedness, to Preventive Controls for Animal Food (PCQI).